AUYUITTUQ NATIONAL PARK

 Highway Glacier Moraine.
 After the river, cross the massive moraine of the Highway Glacier.
 This moraine is a whole new challenge scrambling over and around loose rocks and giant boulders.
 However, the solid ground is a welcome relief after the soft tundra behind you.

-If you decided to push on and cross the Rundle the day before, there is a good place to camp in the middle of the moraine on a small dried up lake bed, complete with epic views up the northern end of the valley you just came from and of Mt.
+If you decided to push on and cross the Rundle the day before, there is a good place to camp in the middle of the moraine on a small dried-up lake bed, complete with epic views up the northern end of the valley you just came from and of Mt.
 Asgard.
 20W 411675 E, 7398699 N, 315m.
-There are also a number of hanging glaciers that seem just at your fingertips.
+Some hanging glaciers seem just at your fingertips.

-It is 10kms of moraines passing Glacier Lake to the shores of Summit Lake through a boulder field.
-The most rugged section of trail is here.
+It is 10 km of moraines passing Glacier Lake to the shores of Summit Lake through a boulder field.
+The most rugged section of the trail is here.
 The enormous moraine never seems to end.
-The moraines are ice cored underneath all the rocks and sand.
-Steep sections can be very difficult and only safely traversed with crampons.
+The moraines are ice-cored underneath all the rocks and sand.
+Steep sections can be very difficult and can only safely be traversed with crampons.
 Arrive at a brilliant blue lake surrounded by the lunar-like landscape of the moraine and distant treeless peaks.
-After eight kilometres and another intense river crossing, finally reach the base of the Turner Glacier.
+After eight kilometres and another intense river crossing, we finally, reach the base of the Turner Glacier.
 The Turner River rips through the ice.
 Cross the Turner River.

 The hike south of Turner Glacier follows along the shores of Summit Lake.
-This section feels like the land before time as you walk over cracked mud surrounded by a number of peaks and glaciers.
+This section feels like the land before time as you walk over cracked mud surrounded by many peaks and glaciers.

 Summit Lake.
 The emergency shelter at Summit Lake is just on the south side of the Caribou Glacier moraine field.
-You’ll see a number of circular rock shelters in this area built to protect tents from high winds.
-Continuing south, you’ll reach a high point of the pass on the south shore of Summit Lake, and if lucky on a clear day, will have spectacular views of the iconic Thor Peak and across from it, Mount Odin.
+You’ll see many circular rock shelters in this area built to protect tents from high winds.
+Continuing south, you’ll reach a high point of the pass on the south shore of Summit Lake, and if lucky on a clear day, you will have spectacular views of the iconic Thor Peak and across from it, Mount Odin.

 Could have 1 or 2 full days at Summit Lake, a good basecamp to explore the park.
 Gives some safety days in case of bad weather.